General Otolaryngology and Laryngology

 What is an Otolaryngologist?

-Meet our General Otolaryngologist at Rutgers New Jersey Medical School
+Meet our team of General Otolaryngologists and Laryngologists at Rutgers New Jersey Medical School

-Evelyne Kalyhoussef, MD.
+Evelyne Kalyoussef.
 Dr. Kalyoussef is an academic general otolaryngologist, caring for adult and pediatric patients.
 She specializes in Thyroid and Parathyroid Surgery, Transoral Robotic Surgery, Head and Neck Oncology, Sleep Disorders, Voice Disorders, minimally invasive surgery as well as a broad spectrum of pediatric otolaryngologic pathologies.

-Rachel Kaye, MD She recently joined the faculty as an academic laryngologist.
-Dr. Kaye specializes in all aspects of voice disorders and swallowing difficulties.
+Rachel Kaye, MD Dr. Kaye specializes in all aspects of voice disorders and swallowing difficulties.
 She has a special interest in professional voice and we are very excited to have her clinical expertise.
 Her clinical expertise lies in the treatment of laryngeal disorders, especially those that affect voice, breathing, and swallowing.
 She has a special interest in the medical and surgical treatment of vocal fold problems like cysts, polyps, nodules, scars, and performing voice issues as well as airway disorders such as tracheal stenosis, tracheomalacia, and laryngeal stenosis or scarring.
 She also enjoys treating throat/laryngeal cancers, swallowing disorders, and neurologic voice disorders including spasmodic dysphonia, tremor, and vocal fold paresis/paralysis.